 The Attacker’s Perspective – More than Visibility

-Let’s look at these six factors and how they play into an attacker’s decision of where to strike first.
+Let’s look at these six factors and how they play into an attacker’s decision of where on a perimeter to strike first.

 Enumerability: The Precision of Detection

-Enumerability describes the level of detail an outside actor can determine about a particular piece of software.
+Enumerability describes the level of detail an outside actor can determine about a particular piece of software on your perimeter.
 If an adversary can understand the exact version of the service and glean insights into its configuration, they can be more precise with the exploits they use and attacks they run.
 This maximizes their odds of success while reducing the risk a capability is caught and blown.